 Janusz Piotrowicz – Artistic Director

-Recent highlights include Rachmaninov’s 2nd Symphony with the Halle,
+Recent highlights include a monumental performance of Rachmaninov’s 2nd Symphony with the Halle,

 a searing Tchaikovsky 6 with the Hallé in 2011, Mahler 1 with the Royal Liverpool Philharmonic Orchestra, Shostakovich 10 with the Orchestra of Opera North, and Beethoven 5 (2012), Dvorak 9 (2011) and Tchaikovsky 5 (2010) with the Royal Philharmonic Orchestra in their Great Classics series at the Royal Albert Hall, London.
 In 2007 he undertook a major project with the RPO, conducting the complete Beethoven Symphony Cycle in London; and, he invited the Orchestra to Ripon Cathedral for the first time in their sixty-year history, conducting them in a magnificent performance of the fifth symphonies of Beethoven and Tchaikovsky.
 In 2015, he invited the London Mozart Players to the festival for the first time, conducting them in Beethoven’s Eroica symphony at the Royal Hall.